CodisTech/cybersecurity-homelab-portfolio/README.md

-# Cybersecurity Homelab Portfolio
+# Cybersecurity Homelab Portfolio - Web Application

-A dynamic cybersecurity homelab portfolio and learning platform that provides interactive, user-friendly documentation and tutorials for cybersecurity enthusiasts and professionals.
+This is the web application for the cybersecurity homelab portfolio.
+It provides a dynamic, interactive platform for viewing documentation, tutorials, and managing services for your cybersecurity homelab.

+> **Note**: This is the `web-application` branch which contains a full-featured React+Express web application for the cybersecurity homelab.
+The `main` branch contains the original documentation in markdown format.

 ## Features